 Digital frontiers from administrative to clinical

 Extant ICT products and services could be broadly classified into clinical and administrative.
 Most start-ups have conventionally provided administrative solutions such as building IT infrastructure, automating internal processes and digitising health records for healthcare providers.
-Practo, which initially started off as an online platform to connect patients and physicians, is now providing clinical management systems to automate internal workflows and digitise health records.
-Firms such as MphRx collect patient health data from disparate sources into a health data repository on their platform.
+Practo, which initially started off as a SaaS-based clinic management software for doctors, later introduced an online physician discovery platform and is now providing extensive services like online consultation, medicine delivery, patient management software etc. Firms such as MphRx collect patient health data from disparate sources into a health data repository on their platform.
 This facilitates inter-operability and leads to seamless exchange of information using web and mobile applications.
 Other providers, such as CallHealth, provide integrated technology solutions including hospital management systems, and Electronic Health Record (EHR) software.

 Now, start-ups are increasingly focusing on solving clinical problems as well.